caitlin-dc/cdeshazocouchot/README.md

-- 👋 Hi, I’m @cdeshazocouchot.
+- 👋 Hi, I’m @caitlin-dc.
 I am an Electrical and Computer Engineering - Embedded Systems student at the University of Washington - Seattle.
 I am tailoring my major toward software and computer programming.

 - 👀 My interests are vast; I am currently interested and learning Java.
       I am very interested in learning how to optimize algorithms, data structures, and run-time.